RazmikMovsisyan/loopin/README.md

 - **Sign Up:** As a user, I want to create an account so I can access exclusive features.
 - **Sign In:** As a user, I want to sign in to access my account features.
 - **Login Status:** As a user, I want to easily check if I am logged in.
-- **Token Refresh:** As a user, I want my login session to stay active until I log out.
+- **Session Persistence:** As a user, I want my login session to stay active until I log out.
 - **Login Options for Guests:** As a logged-out user, I should see options to sign in or create an account.
 - **Edit Profile:** As a logged-in user, I can update my profile picture and bio.
 - **Change Username & Password:** As a logged-in user, I can change my username and password to keep my account secure.